milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Changes to our Privacy Statement

 GitHub may change this Privacy Statement from time to time for a variety of reasons, including to comply with new laws and regulations, to cover new features and functionality, and to increase transparency.
 We will provide notice of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the primary email address specified in your GitHub account.
 We will also update our Site Policy repository, which tracks all changes to this policy.
 For other changes to this Privacy Statement, we encourage Users to watch or to check our Site Policy repository frequently.
+To learn how to watch a repository, see "Configuring notifications."

 License